eellak/fossbot-web-simulator/README.md

 ## Introduction

 This project introduces a web-based fossbot simulator developed using the open-source game engine [Godot 3.5.2](https://godotengine.org/).
-It incorporates all methods available in the fossbot interface, which can be found in the corresponding section of this [wiki](https://github.com/chronis10/fossbot-source/wiki).
-Additionally, it introduces new features, such as the ability to control multiple fossbots and dynamically alter the environment's obstacle terrain.
-This enhanced simulator offers an immersive platform for comprehensive testing and simulation of fossbot capabilities.
+It encompasses all methods in the fossbot interface, for which you can find more details [here](https://github.com/chronis10/fossbot-source/wiki) and introduces new features, like controlling multiple fossbots and dynamically creating levels from the client, providing an immersive platform.
+Communication relies on a Flask-SocketIO server I developed, using rooms.
+Additionally, Python and JavaScript libraries have been created for running the simulator.

-Communication within the simulator relies on SocketIO with rooms, supported by a Flask-SocketIO server, which I developed.
-To run this web simulator, I have also implemented both Python and JavaScript libraries.
-To learn more about the Python library, you can explore the relevant [wiki](https://github.com/chronis10/fossbot-source/wiki).
-For information on the JavaScript library, please refer to the corresponding section of this [wiki](https://github.com/eellak/fossbot-web-simulator/wiki).
+For more details on the fossbot web simulator, please refer to this [repository](https://github.com/eellak/fossbot-web-simulator) or the comprehensive [wiki](https://github.com/eellak/fossbot-web-simulator/wiki), in which I go in detail about the new Fossbot Web Simulator implementation and the JavaScript Library.
+Similarly, for additional insights into the fossbot Python library, you'll find a wealth of information in this [wiki](https://github.com/chronis10/fossbot-source/wiki).

 [View the project on Google Summer of Code website](https://summerofcode.withgoogle.com/programs/2023/projects/xsxF9klm).

 You can see the detailed timeline [here](gsoc-timeline.md).

 ### Fossbot web simulator showcase video